 Many C and D level positions qualify as internships that may be used for academic credit.
 Enroll in a University Internship Program (UIP) course to fulfill your Experiential Learning requirement as you work on campus.
 UIP’s 4-credit courses are designed to provide career–related work experiences concurrent with your academic studies.

-DePaul’s Media Production and Training (MPT) provides technical training to the DePaul community, allowing employees and students to fully utilize current technologies.
-MPT offers both online training resources as well as campus workshops.
+DePaul’s department of Information Services (IS) provides technology training to the DePaul community, allowing employees and students to fully utilize current technologies.
+Online training resources include:

 - Online Training: lynda.com